 We recommend that you purchase appropriate personal medical and travel insurance.
 This is a good practice whenever traveling internationally.

 It is important to travel light as you will be flying a single engine aircraft, sometimes over long distances with full fuel on takeoff.
 You may also be carrying an emergency kit which, on some trips, can add significant weight.
 Because of the variety of trips offered and the different dates, please contact us for more specific details.

 If you have extra luggage with you, that you do not need on the tour itself, we can arrange for these extra items to be stored at the aeroclub until you return.

 Each country we fly in has different requirements.
 We will guide you through the process and do follow-up as necessary to ensure that all your paperwork is in order.

-You can assume that you will be required to do a check ride before being cleared to fly as pilot in command.
+You will be required to pass a check ride before being cleared to fly as pilot in command.

-The tour schedule does not allow for re-training time prior to launch.
-You are responsible for doing whatever preparation is needed to be able to pass a standard check ride of not more than 2 hours.
-We therefore recommend that you complete a full check ride at home, recorded and signed off by the instructor, in a model similar to what you will fly on tour to demonstrate your familiarity with the aircraft.
+The tour schedule does not allow for re-training prior to launch.
+You are responsible for doing whatever preparation is needed to be able to pass a standard check ride of typically 1 to 2 hours.

 To help ensure that only a standard check ride is needed and not a full flight review, you will need to have a BFR or flight test in your log book less than 24 months old.
 You are also encouraged to complete a check ride at home in a model similar to what you will fly on tour.